casper-network/docs-archive/dapp-dev-guide/workflow/setup.rst

 **Note**: Save the returned ``deploy_hash`` from the output to query information about execution status.

-Confirming execution and Account status
+Confirming Execution and Account Status
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can confirm that the contract executed successfully by using the deploy hash from the previous step.
+We can confirm that the contract was executed successfully by using the deploy hash from the previous step.

 ::